Triage

 Q: How does the model “learn”?

-A: Triage is a machine learning model that requires continuous learning and improvement.
+A: Triage updates the index for continuous learning and improvement.
 To continue enhancing its performance, it's important for Service Desk Agents to reroute any incorrectly predicted tickets.
 When Triage makes incorrect predictions and tickets are rerouted by agents, this feedback is automatically collected and used for future retraining.
 Retraining the model with new data helps it "relearn" and improve its accuracy for future predictions.